 5. Go off the beaten path

 Imagine, for a second, that you’re from New York.
 Someone from Rome tells you all about their visit to The Big Apple, and how all they did was go to Times Square, the Statue of Liberty and Central Park.
 A good start, you might think, but they missed so much of the wonderfully ordinary, non-tourist stuff.

 That’s how most Romans feel about tourists in Rome.
 They seemingly flock to the Vatican and the Colosseum, frequent the restaurants around the Trevi fountain, and consider Trastevere to be “out there.”

 Rome is a really big city, and if you’re by yourself, you’re utterly free to explore the less-known parts.
 Go to Garbatella and see the octagonal houses.
 Go to the Riserva Monte Mario for a walk.
 Hike out to Tor Pignattara and have lunch at Osteria Bonelli (and discount my previous advice: here, you’ll need to reserve even as a solo traveler.)
 Explore Centocelle, Parioli, even the beachside area of Ostia.
-When you only have to answer to yourself, roam these places that none of your friends will recognize in the photos you take.No need to say goodbye—add your email address in the form below to stay up-to-date on all things Devour Tours.
-ADD_THIS_TEXT
+When you only have to answer to yourself, roam these places that none of your friends will recognize in the photos you take.Want our insider’s guide to eating in Rome?
+Just add your email address in the form below!

 Despite the name, Giancarlo was actually born and raised in Boston.
 He now lives in Rome, where he works as a freelance journalist.
 Passionate about Rome’s food, history and culture, he can usually be found with a good book and, depending on the time of day, an espresso or an Aperol Spritz.
 Never Campari.